 Understanding the financial implications of owning a home might be one of the most difficult things to both determine and accept.
 Owning a home could be one of the best long term financial decisions you could make but it also may make the short term impacts the most challenging.

 You also want to keep in mind other financial impacts of owning a home.
-Whether it is new construction or a lived-in property, there will be issues that come up.
-You want to be cognizant of your down payment to ensure you have enough in short term savings should something arise.
-Plan to have even more saved alway if you plan to embark on any new projects once you move it.
+Whether it is new construction or a lived in property, there will be issues that come up.
+You want to be cognizant on your down payment to ensure you have enough in short term savings should something arise.
+Plan to have even more saved away if you plan to embark on any new projects once you move it.

 You are unsure of your future.